 Upon reflecting on the needs and goals of the diverse and dedicated population Eyas Landing has the opportunity to serve, we realized that adding a Clinical Social Worker to our passionate team of clinicians would support our goal of caring for the whole child, their family, and the systems in which they thrive.

-In December 2019, we hired our first clinical social worker, Anne M (LCSW).
-Anne graduated with her Master of Social Work from the University of Pennsylvania and specializes in Cognitive Behavioral Therapy.
-Anne has worked with children, youth, and families in a variety of settings in Boston, Philadelphia and Providence, Rhode Island and is excited to join the Eyas Landing family.
+In December 2019, we hired our first clinical social worker, Annie M (LCSW).
+Annie graduated with her Master of Social Work from the University of Pennsylvania and specializes in working with youth (3-18), Cognitive-behavioral therapy, Trauma–informed cognitive behavioral therapy, Anxiety, ADHD, PTSD, Suicidality and Depression.

 Social Work at Eyas Landing